 YouTube is not a TV or movie channel in the strictest sense, but in terms of the raw amount of video it offers, this service is unsurpassed.
 You'll find a little bit of everything: original web shows, small clips from popular movies and TV shows, music videos, narrated playthroughs of popular video games and just about everything else, from paid movie rentals to much racier fare.

-Hulu has deals with major networks, including Fox, NBC, The CW and ABC, and it uploads new episodes shortly after they air.
+Hulu is one of the best Roku channels thanks to deals with major networks, including Fox, NBC, The CW and ABC, and it uploads new episodes shortly after they air.
 The service has past seasons of popular shows on tap, and even hosts the entire runs of nostalgic series like Buffy the Vampire Slayer and Daria.
 A handful of decent Hulu originals, like Difficult People and Casual, sweeten the deal.
-Check out our updated list of what to watch on Hulu.
+Check out our guide to the best Hulu movies and our Hulu promo codes for more on the service.

 FandangoNOW (a la carte)